patchlevel/event-sourcing/docs/pages/normalizer.md

 # Normalizer

 Sometimes you also want to add more complex data in events as payload or in aggregates for the snapshots.
 For example DateTime, enums or value objects.
-You can do that too.
-However, you must define a normalizer for this so that the library knows how to write this data to the database and load it again.
+Here you can use the normalizer to define how the data should be saved and loaded.

 !!! note